two-trick-pony-NL/Django_AWS_Lightsail_Template/readme.md

 Before you start, make sure you have the following prerequisites:

 - Clone this repository to your own Github account
-- AWS account with LightSail service enabled and a
+- AWS account with LightSail service enabled and a container service explicitly called `djangoapp` - the build script depends on your app having this name.
+You can update it later by using find and replace and rebuilding your containers.

 ## Steps